 For me, so much of changing my mindset has been about honestly exploring my hang-ups and worries.
 If I’m not careful and mindful, I can easily continue on with my life and my business with fear as a driving force.
 If I keep going about my days without time for reflection, I can avoid acknowledging or noticing how my mindset is controlling my decision-making.

-This is why I journal regularly as a habit and take extra time to write when I notice I feel off.
+This is why I journal regularly and take extra time to write when I notice I feel off.

 Once I’ve enjoyed the silence, I begin by freely writing what is on my mind.
 I answer questions like, How do I feel today? and What worries me about my work?
 I pay close attention to how my body feels while I’m writing.
 Do certain topics cause me to feel tension or increase my heart rate?
 Anything that creates extra anxiety for me is likely a mindset I need to explore.
 If I notice that there is a specific idea, emotion or thought that could use a little extra attention, I will focus on writing about only that for several minutes.